 MA Contemporary Art, New York, 2014

-Risa Daniels is currently the exhibitions and programs manager at The FLAG Art Foundation, an exhibition space for contemporary art in Chelsea, New York.
+Risa Daniels is currently the Chief Operating Officer at Tru Arrow Partners.
 Risa received her MA in Contemporary Art at Sotheby’s Institute of Art-New York in 2014.

 In what ways does the master’s degree program in Contemporary Art that you took at Sotheby’s Institute help you in your current role?